TIBCOSoftware/tci-flogo/docs/content/prerequisites/setup-your-environment.md

 ~~~

 ### Typescript coding style and standard<a name="tslint-json"></a>
 The coding styles are enforced by the *tslint.json* configuration.
-You can copy the boilerplate tslint.json contents shown below to your workspace folder.
+You can copy the boilerplate tslint.json contents shown below to your &lt;workspace-folder&gt;.

 ~~~javascript
 {